Garry McDonald: Personal

-Early in his career he met his wife, the actress Diane Craig, during a production of Let's Get A Divorce.
-They married in 1971 They have two grown children and live in Berry on the New South Wales south coast.
+Early in his career he met his wife, actress Diane Craig, during a production of Let's Get a Divorce.
+They married in 1971.
+They have two grown children and live in Berry on the New South Wales south coast.

 Suffering from both depression and anxiety, McDonald talks openly about his condition.
 He is an ambassador and former board director of Beyond Blue, an Australian national depression initiative.
 He also serves as patron of the New South Wales branch of the Anxiety Disorders Foundation of Australia.
 McDonald is quoted in the press discussing a link between his own anxiety and that of his grandfather and mother.

 McDonald's condition first came to the public's attention when he reached a crisis point after a short-lived attempt to revive the Gunston character in 1993.
 Then again in 1997, McDonald suffered a severe episode during the launch of a new series, Rip Snorters.
 McDonald's condition also caused him to withdraw from the 2003 production of Patrick Marber's Howard Katz.